The

 140,000 hectares are planted to date, compared to only 10,000 in the 1980s.

-Origins of Syrah and Places of Cultivation
+Origins of Syrah and places of cultivation

 Often linked to linguistic similarities (Syracuse in Italy, Syros in Greece or simply Syria etc.), many origins have been attributed to Syrah.
 It was not until 1988, thanks to DNA testing, that it was definitively determined that it was the result of a cross between Mondeuse blanche and Dureza.